ahupowerdns/corona-science/corona-science.md

  * Pure speculation: Hypertension is a major major risk factor for dying from COVID-19.
 COVID-19 uses the ACE2 receptor for entry into cells.
 Common high blood pressure medications increase expression of ACE2 mRNA.
 Here is some [speculation in a BMJ response letter](https://www.bmj.com/content/368/bmj.m810/rr-2) on if these medicines could possibly make things worse for users.
 Very speculative.
- * Why is COVID-19 almost non-lethal in Germany? (??)
+ * Why is COVID-19 almost non-lethal in Germany??
  * How can China be reporting only double digit new infections?
 Has China actually restarted its society?
    [Perhaps not so much](https://twitter.com/NAChristakis/status/1237020524934463488).
    As of March 12th this is becoming somewhat of a bigger mystery since